demisto/content-docs/docs/incidents/incident-classification-mapping.md

    The event attributes are presented on the right side of the screen.
 Click on the attribute by which you want to classify the incidents.
 You can navigate between the fetched events to view all of the attributes in the other events and to ensure that you are selecting a viable attribute.
 In our example, below, we are classifying by the description attribute.

    You can use filters and transformers to make the selection more exact.
-For more information, see [INSERT LINK TO filters and transformers doc]

 5. Click **Done**.